thesimonho/kanagawa-paper.nvim/README.md

 In rare cases where this doesn't happen and you notice your changes aren't being applied, you can manually rebuild the cache by running `:KanagawaPaperCache`.

 ## 👥 Integrations

+### Terminals

+Matching colorschemes for a number of terminals are provided (e.g. WezTerm, ghostty, etc; see [Extras](https://github.com/thesimonho/kanagawa-paper.nvim#-extras)).

+The automatic variant of `kanagawa-paper` switches between light and dark mode based on the value of `vim.o.background`.
+This value will generally follow the color mode of your terminal, i.e. if your terminal is set to dark mode via your OS, neovim will pick that up and the theme will automatically be changed to `kanagawa-paper-ink`.

+Tip: if this auto switching is not working for you, the _first_ thing to check is whether the value of `vim.o.background` is what you expect it to be.

 ### [Lualine](https://github.com/nvim-lualine/lualine.nvim)